cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 assert(remove_accents("árvíztűrő tükörfúrógép",'hu')=="arvizturo tukorfurogep")
 ```

 The function is not particularly efficient, but it works.
-It uses a `for..in` loop to iterate over the key-value pairs of a particular accent map (identified by `accent_maps[lang]`) and substitutes one kind of accented character on each iteration of the loop.
+It uses a `for..in` loop to iterate over the key-value pairs in a particular accent map (identified by `accent_maps[lang]`) and substitutes one kind of accented character on each iteration of the loop.
 The code assumes that the strings we process and the string literals in the code are encoded with the same character encoding.
 Lua doesn't know anything about accented characters: the keys in the `accent_maps.hu` table are seen as simple byte strings.

-As you probably noticed from the code, the list of items in a table constructor may end with a single comma - this feature helps us avoid a common error we get in other, more strict languages when we try to add new elements to a table - or change the order of elements - but forget to take care of the separating commas.
+As you probably noticed from the code, the list of items in a table constructor may end with a single comma - this feature helps us avoid a common error we get in other, more strict languages when we try to add new elements to a table - or change the order of elements - but forget to tidy up the separating commas.

 The `gsub` method is used in a slightly different manner than previously: if its second arg is a string, `gsub` uses that directly as the replacement value.